jaybones90/node-project-template/README.md

 # Node JS Project Template

-This repo contains a shell script which creates your gulpfile and downloads most necessary dependencies for a node.js project.
+This repo contains a shell script which creates your gulpfile, and downloads many of the necessary dependencies for a node.js project.

 ### Installation/ Usage
 * clone or download this repo